The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 1950s

-After the exhausting and difficult war and post-war times, calm returned again at the beginning of the 1950s and the Feldhaus family was able to concentrate on the expansion of the brick factory.
-On the 2nd Easter day of 1950, the Feldhaus family hit a heavy blow: the house and the family's farm building was completely destroyed by a fire.
+After the exhausting and difficult war and postwar years, things calmed down again at the beginning of the 1950s, and the Feldhaus family was able to concentrate on expanding the brickworks.
+On Easter Monday of 1950, the Feldhaus family suffered a devastating blow: their house and farm buildings were completely destroyed by fire.

-Company heiress Helena Feldhaus and her husband Johann Heinrich Feldhaus have had the company in the third generation since the death of father Heinrich Feldhaus in 1938.
-Together they did everything they can in the following years to expand the brick factory.
-For the first time in the History of the brick factory, Johann Heinrich Feldhaus now led a trained brick master to the fortunes of the Company S. 96,000 stones could be produced in a tour in the ring oven per week.
-The necessary energy expenditure was compensated for by a steam engine in -house generation.
-A new press house was also built, which today is the oldest building on the site.
+Company heiress Helena Feldhaus and her husband Johann Heinrich Feldhaus jointly managed the business in its third generation after the death of her father, Heinrich Feldhaus in 1938.
+Together, they dedicated themselves to expanding the brickworks in the following years.
+For the first time in the brickworks' History , a trained master bricklayer, Johann Heinrich Feldhaus was now at the helm.
+This allowed for the production of 96,000 bricks per week in a single operation of the Company kiln.
+The necessary energy expenditure was offset by an on-site steam engine generating electricity.
+A new press house was also built, which is now the oldest building on the premises.

-Until 1955, such a press house, a transformer station and a clipper.
-In addition, the drying system was enlarged.
-In 1955 Johann Heinrich Feldhaus died far too early at the age of 55.
-A large funeral procession with almost 1000 people, including the young briefs in their work costume, accompanied him to his final resting place in the Laer cemetery.
-Deaths and newspaper reports testify to how popular the late brickwarge was.
-Among other things, it can be read there: "Hard and undemanding against himself, he had a rare work energy and a safe, clear view.
-We will not forget his human quality and helpfulness."
+By 1955, a press house, a transformer station, and a clay pit had been built.
+The drying plant was also enlarged.
+In 1955, Johann Heinrich Feldhaus died far too young at the age of only 55.
+A large funeral procession of almost 1,000 people, including the young brickmakers in their work clothes, accompanied him to his final resting place in the Laer cemetery.
+Obituaries and newspaper reports attest to how popular the deceased brickyard owner was.
+One such report reads: "Tough and unassuming towards himself, he possessed a rare work ethic and a sure, clear vision.
+We will not forget his kindness and helpfulness."

-In the following time, his wife Helena took the sole responsibility for the steam trace and the farm.
-Her advantage was that she was familiar with the work processes in the brick factory from a child's leg.
-She was also able to count on the support of her sons Bernhard and Heinrich, who actively touched in agriculture and brick factory.
-Bernhard Joseph Feldhaus still remembers that he always helped in the brick factory with his brother Heinz during the school holidays.
-The large ring oven was constantly in operation.
-There was a tour per week, in which 96,000 stones were burned in a total of 16 chambers.
-In summer, a supply was created to Rohlingen, which was then burned down in winter.
+In the following years, his wife Helena assumed sole responsibility for the steam-powered brickworks and the farm.
+Her advantage lay in the fact that she had been familiar with the brickworks' operations since childhood.
+She could also count on the support of her sons Bernhard and Heinrich, who actively helped with both the farming and the brickworks.
+Bernhard Joseph Feldhaus still vividly remembers how he and his brother Heinz always helped out at the brickworks during school holidays.
+The large ring kiln was in constant operation.
+A complete cycle was carried out each week, during which 96,000 bricks were fired in the 16 chambers.
+A stockpile of raw bricks was prepared in the summer and then fired during the winter.

 Impressions